By Chris on May 24, 2018 11:10:00 AM

 The strongest buyer personas are based on market research as well as insights you gather from your actual customer base (through surveys or interviews).

 Depending on your business, you could have as few as one or two personas, or as many as 10 or 20.
-So, let’s say the biggest mistake you can make when creating buyer personas is to constantly make assumptions.
+The biggest mistake you can make when creating buyer personas is to make assumptions.

 Generally speaking, the more time you put into developing your buyer personas, the more effective your marketing strategy will be in the end.